rdeg/id3v2/examples/mp3copy/README.md

 If a `destination_directory` is given, source files will be copied (or moved if the -m option is given) to this directory according to the hierarchy tree given by their tags.
 New <artist> and <album> subdirectories will be created as needed.

+Even with a zero-verbosity (the default for option `-v`), some ouput showing the progression of the copying process is made.
+This output goes to stdout and can easily be redirected to a file.
+When a big-enough music library has to be processed, it is recommended to first run `mp3copy` without giving a destination directory and to redirect the output to a file, to make sure everything will go as expected.
+In case of trouble, it can be useful to raise the level of verbosity.